Last Updated on December 1, 2020 by Alice Pien, MD & Asher Milgrom, PhD

-The truth is modern medicine still can’t pinpoint exactly what will work for the apparition of eczema rashes on your skin.
+The truth is modern medicine still can’t pinpoint exactly what will work for the appearance of eczema rashes on your skin.
 Some treatments work wonders for some, while other treatments work wonders for others.
-What we do know is that the following steps are a great start in how to treat eczema.
+What we do know is that the following steps are a great start in treating your eczema.

 There are several steps you can take, in order to make sure your eczema stays manageable.
 Here’s what good skin care looks like: